Sri Lanka president dissolves Parliament, calls for election

 “The dissolution clearly indicates that Mr. Sirisena has grossly misjudged and miscalculated the support that he might or could secure to demonstrate support in the Parliament,” said Bharath Gopalaswamy, director at U.S.-based analyst group Atlantic Council’s South Asia Center.
 “At the end of the day, he is a victim of his own homegrown crisis.”

-Wickremesinghe has insisted his firing is unconstitutional.
+Wickremesinghe has insisted that his firing is unconstitutional.
 He has refused to vacate his official residence and demanded that Parliament be summoned immediately to prove he had support among its members.

+Jayampathy Wickramaratne, one of Sri Lanka’s foremost constitutional law experts and a member of Parliament representing Wickremesinghe’s United National Front coalition, said he and other coalition delegates met with the chairman of Sri Lanka’s Election Commission on Saturday and urged him not to take action toward the snap elections decreed by the president on Friday.

+Wickramaratne said that President Sirisena has cited a general clause in Sri Lanka’s constitution stating that the president has the power to summon or suspend Parliament.
+But Wickramaratne said a specific clause in the 19th amendment, added in 2015, stipulates that the president can only dissolve Parliament after 4 1/2 years, or earlier if requested by two-thirds of Parliament.

 Tensions had been building between Sirisena and Wickremesinghe for some time, as the president did not approve of economic reforms introduced by the prime minister.
 Sirisena has also accused Wickremesinghe and another Cabinet member of plotting to assassinate him, a charge Wickremesinghe repeatedly denied.

 Sirisena was critical of investigations into military personnel accused of human rights violations during Sri Lanka’s long civil war against a Tamil separatist group, which ended in 2009.
-Rajapaksa, who ruled as president from 2005 to 2015, is credited as a hero by the ethnic Sinhalese majority for winning the conflict.
+Rajapaksa, who ruled as president from 2005 to 2015, is considered a hero by the ethnic Sinhalese majority for winning the conflict.
 But he lost a re-election bid in 2015 amid accusations of nepotism, corruption and wartime atrocities.

-“It’s totally unconstitutional,” said Harsha de Silva, a member of Wickremesinghe’s United National Party and a former minister.
+“It’s totally unconstitutional,” said Harsha de Silva, a member of Wickremesinghe’s United National Party and a former government minister.
 “Sirisena has relegated the constitution to toilet paper.
 We will fight this dictator to the end.”

 The party said in a Twitter message that it will meet the elections commissioner to discuss the constitutionality of Sirisena’s move.

-The U.S. State Department tweeted that it is deeply concerned by news the Sri Lanka Parliament will be dissolved, “further deepening the political crisis.”
+The U.S. State Department tweeted that it is deeply concerned by news that the Sri Lanka Parliament will be dissolved, “further deepening the political crisis.”

 “As a committed partner of Sri Lanka, we believe democratic institutions and processes need to be respected to ensure stability and prosperity,” the statement said.